oils-for-unix/oils/doc/error-handling.md

 - The `_status` variable is different than `$?`.
-  - The leading `_` is a PHP-like convention for special variables / "registers" in Oil.
+  - The leading `_` is a PHP-like convention for special variables / "registers" in YSH.
-- Idiomatic Oil programs don't look at `$?`.
+- Idiomatic YSH programs don't look at `$?`.

 You can omit `{ }` when invoking a single command.
 Here's how to invoke a function without the *`if myfunc` Pitfall*: